mllamazares/personal_site/about.md

 Hey, I'm Miguel Llamazares (_/miˈɣel ʎamaˈθaɾes/_ [^1]) an Offensive Security Manager working remotely from the green edge of northern Spain. ⛰️🐄

-I'm obsessed with appsec, web pentesting and the growing role of AI in hacking.
+I'm obsessed with appsec, web pentesting, and the growing role of AI in hacking.
 That's why [I started this blog](/hello-world.html).

 Here are some highlights of my profile, but if you want the boring details, you can always check my [linkedin](https://www.linkedin.com/in/mllamazares/).